POP-UP FORM - FEARLESS HOMESCHOOL

 It takes me less than an hour a week.
 They will practice for hours and hours, over years, before they truly master it.

-Anyway, rant over.
-But I think it serves to put your role into perspective – the learner is the most important part of your duo.
+From the outset, it serves to put your role into perspective – the learner is the most important part of your duo.
 You simply supply the tools, the time, and the guidance.
 And the fun!

 This post contains affiliate links.
 For more information please visit my disclosure page.